-Groundwater from the Indus aquifer is critical for Pakistan's agriculture which is among the highest among comparator countries in the world (FAO AQUASTAT 2019).
+Groundwater from the Indus aquifer is critical for Pakistan's agriculture sources.
+As figure 14 shows, Pakistan withdraws over 70 percent of these freshwater resources each year which is among the highest among comparator countries in the world (FAO AQUASTAT 2019).
 China and the India both withdraw more water every year than Pakistan, but only 21 percent and 36 percent of their total freshwater resources, respectively.
 With an enormous proportion of water being withdrawn for Pakistan's agriculture, water use efficiency in both irrigation and agriculture must be prioritized.

-Pakistan has an estimated 200 million acre-feet of total renewable freshwater including groundwater sources.
-As figure 5 shows, Pakistan withdraws over 70 percent of these freshwater resources each year
+Pakistan has an estimated 200 million acre-feet of total renewable freshwater including groundwater

+Figure 14: Pakistan withdraws more of its water

 In the areas that are now Pakistan, modern irrigation started in the 1860s.
 Over the subsequent decades, substantial amounts of water seeped through the canals and added to the Indus aquifer.
 Over time, the groundwater table rose from over fifty feet below the ground surface to ten feet below the surface causing issues of waterlogging and salinity in the 1960s.
 These issues were addressed through the Salinity Control and Reclamation Project (SCARP) which introduced over 12,000 public drainage tube wells to control the groundwater table and release the freshwater back into the canal system.
 This was an ingenious way to draw water out of the Indus aquifer while putting it to good use.
 The program succeeded in reclaiming waterlogged lands and simultaneously increased the water supply which improved cropping intensity.
 In the 1970s, performance issues of the public wells and increasing operational costs forced the program to transition towards subsidizing the installation of private tube wells for farmers.
 There was already growing interest from farmers who wanted continuous access to the very shallow aquifer at that time.
 This sent the pendulum swinging far in the other direction leading to a rise in the number of tube wells in Pakistan from 30,000 in the late 1960s to over 1.2 million in 2020 (Qureshi, 2020).
-Today, Both Pakistan and India are drawing water from the Indus aguifer faster than the rate of water re-charge back into the aquifer.
+Today, Both Pakistan and India are drawing water from the Indus aquifer faster than the rate of water re-charge back into the aquifer.
 This is leading to a lowering of the water table.
 Neither the Indus Water Treaty of 1960 with India nor Pakistan's inter-provincial Water Accord of 1991 deal with the allocation of groundwater from the Indus aquifer.
 Both instruments should be upgraded to make them comprehensive.